-According to a 2014 survey by the Association for Pet Obesity Prevention, more than half of all dogs are overweight or obese.
+According to the Association for Pet Obesity Prevention, more than half of all dogs are overweight or obese.
 A dog is considered overweight when their weight is 15% or more above the ideal.
 Dogs are obese when their weight is 30% or more above the ideal weight for that animal.

-Generally, obesity occurs when there is an imbalance between the amount of energy consumed versus the amount of energy expended, although studies show that other factors can also contribute to the problem.
-Obese dogs tend to be older, female and spayed.
-As one might expect, they tend to receive less exercise than their healthy-weight counterparts.
+Generally, obesity in dogs occurs when there is an imbalance between the amount of energy consumed versus the amount of energy used, although studies show that other factors can also contribute to the problem.
+Obese dogs tend to be older, female, and spayed.
+As one might expect, obese dogs tend to receive less exercise than their healthy-weight counterparts.

 Dogs that have been spayed or neutered also may have a greater tendency to gain weight, possibly due to the change in metabolism and loss of hormones.
 It’s important for dog owners to be aware of this possibility and make certain their dogs maintain a healthy weight after surgery.

 Age can also be a factor in obesity.
 As dogs age, their activity level decreases and they lose lean body mass.
-Dog owners should work with their veterinarian to adjust the animal’s food intake as it ages.
+Dog owners should work with their veterinarians to adjust food intake as the dog ages.